Nonclassical photocounting statistics with a single on-off detector: Tightness of inequalities

 In the the present setting, a generalized polynomial $\boldsymbol{\lambda}^\ast \cdot \boldsymbol{\Pi}^\ast(t)$ is non-negative, if it satisfies the inequality

 Here we have assumed that

 Additionally, inequality~(\ref{Eq:TightAlternative}) can be equivalently rewritten as

 Consider a family of non-negative generalized polynomials that share a fixed $\boldsymbol{\lambda}$ but have different $\lambda^*_0$.
 Each polynomial produces inequality (\ref{Eq:Lambda0Inequality}) with its own $\lambda^*_0$.
-Since inequality (\ref{Eq:Lambda0Inequality}) gives an upper bound on $\boldsymbol{\lambda} \cdot \boldsymbol{\mathcal{P}}$, the inequality with the smallest admissible $\lambda_0^*$, as all others are implied by it.
-According to Eq. (\ref{Eq:Lambda0Domain}), this minimal value is
+Such inequalities can be replaced by a single one with the smallest admissible $\lambda^\ast_0$ since all others are implied by it According to Eq. (\ref{Eq:Lambda0Domain}), this minimal value is

 Thus, we conclude that in order to verify if $\boldsymbol{\mathcal{P}^*}$ belongs to the convex hull of the vectors $\boldsymbol{\Pi}^*(t)$ one only needs to consider generalized polynomials satisfying Eq.~(\ref{Eq:TightLambda0}).
-Substituting it into inequality (\ref{Eq:Lambda0Inequality}) directly yields inequality (\ref{Eq:InequalityGen}).
+Substituting it into the inequality (\ref{Eq:Lambda0Inequality}) directly yields the inequality (\ref{Eq:InequalityGen}).

 Now we show that tight generalized polynomials correspond to the set $\Lambda$ of tight inequalities; see Sec.~\ref{Sec:TightInequal}.
 First, by virtue of Theorem~\ref{Th:Karlin}, any vector $\boldsymbol{\lambda}^\ast$ can be decomposed into a sum of two vectors $\boldsymbol{\lambda}_k^\ast$ associated with tight generalized polynomials.
 It then follows directly that any vector $\boldsymbol{\lambda}$ defining inequalities of the form (\ref{Eq:InequalityGen}) can likewise be decomposed into a sum of corresponding vectors $\boldsymbol{\lambda}_k$.
 Second, we need to prove that a given vector $\boldsymbol{\lambda}_k$ cannot be expressed as a linear combination of other vectors from this set.
 For this purpose, we outline a useful representation of a generalized polynomial with $N$ zeros $t_1, \ldots, t_N$, where the number of duplications of a zero indicates its multiplicity.
 Such a polynomial is determined uniquely up to a constant factor $C$ and is given by